rielpienaar/Coding-journey/README.md

 Plan of action
 - continue with the exercises
--- with exams, I'll have more time to learn #Finally
+-- with exams, I'll have more time to learn #Finally **The end**

+Entry 3 - 5 April 2022

+Sorry for the long absence.
+After a lot of consultation, Youtube videos and self-experiments; I realised that being a developer is not for me.
+What I was looking for was to be an analyst.
+Doing data analysis projects brought joy while the developer side did not (I was only after the hype without first doing a bit of self-analysis).

+So here we are...

+New destination: Data Scientist/Analyst

+What am I doing about it: IBM Data Analyst Professional Certification and DataCamp's Data Analyst pathway.
+Listing analysis code (Python, SQL and PowerBI) on Github.
+While doing this, I am applying to any/all data science/analyst positions advertised.
+I am going to finish my teaching career by the end of the last UK school term (15 July).
+The lack of job security is stressful, but I am surrounded by a lot of people who are in the data world.
+My hope is that, through constant conversation, I will be able secure my first job as a Data Scientist/Analyst.

+Just remember your mission: Doing whatever you must whether you feel like it or not.
 **The end**